Exclusive: Modi's party wants expansionary economic policy ahead of India election

 “Increased expenditure on income transfers, farm loan waivers or other forms of subsidies would weigh further on government finances,” Foster told Reuters.

-Reporting by Krishna N. Das and Aftab Ahmed; Edited by Martin Howell
+Reporting by Krishna N. Das and Aftab Ahmed; Additional reporting by Suvashree Dey Choudhury; Edited by Martin Howell